ibrahidm/logger-lite/README.md

   ### Environment Variables

 **your-logger-lite** depends on an environment variable named `LOG_LEVEL`.
 The concept of log-level will be discussed in further detail a little later.
 In brief, log-level allows some basic, global, environment-bound control over whether or not certain actions are logged. **your-logger-lite**'s `loggerMiddleware` accesses the `LOG_LEVEL` by calling `process.env.LOG_LEVEL`, as such it is important to configure this variable.
-As of **version 1.1.0** the default level is set to **4**, so that if you fail to provide this environment variable, the logger will still function and will show all log levels.
+The default level is set to **4**, so that if you fail to provide this environment variable, the logger will still function and will show all log levels.

 ### Examples